OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/03-recording.md

 ## Confirmed participants:

-* Eva Lantsoght
-* Cooper Smout
-* Erzsebet Toth-Czifra
-* Ashley Farley
-* Dasapta Erwin Irawan
-* Justin Sègbédji Ahinon

 ## Script

 See [Script](script_intro.md) for details.

-For further information, please see the [video management protocol](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/production_toolkit/Video_management_protocol.md) and the information on how to [write a script](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/production_toolkit/Writing_a_script.md).
+For further information, please see the [video management protocol](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/production_toolkit/Video_management_protocol.md) and the information on how to [write a script](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/production_toolkit/Writing_a_script.md).